 - more than 7MB of data - put it on a CD, not a memory stick

-- physical items, such as leaflets and photos, that you can’t scan
+- physical items, such as leaflets and photos, that you cannot scan

-Mark the envelope and documents with your reference number found (starting with CPACC) on the applicant details page of your form.
+Mark the envelope and documents with your reference number (starting with CPACC) that’s on the applicant details page of your form.
 Send it to:

 Country Parks Accreditation Scheme

-If you prove your park meets the criteria you’ll be accredited for 3 years and will be sent a certificate.
-After this, you’ll be asked to send updated evidence to renew your status.
+If you prove your park meets the criteria, Natural England will accredit it for 3 years and send you a certificate.
+After 3 years, Natural England will ask you to send updated evidence to renew your status.

-If your evidence doesn’t prove that your site meets the required standard then you’ll be told where more is needed and given 2 weeks to submit further evidence.
-If after this your evidence still doesn’t prove your site meets the criteria you’ll be invited to reapply when it has all of the facilities and services required.
+If your evidence does not prove that your site meets the required standard, Natural England will tell you where it needs more evidence and give you 2 weeks to submit it.
+If the further evidence still does not prove your site meets the criteria, Natural England will invite you to reapply when the site has all of the facilities and services required.

-Even if you’re unsuccessful, you’ll get advice on networking opportunities to improve your site and evidence for areas needing improvement which can be useful for funding applications
+If you’re unsuccessful, Natural England will give advice on networking opportunities to improve your site and evidence for areas needing improvement which can be useful for funding applications.

-Natural England conduct ‘mystery shopper’ style visits to accredited country parks.
-If your park doesn’t meet the criteria you’ll be given a report and allowed one month to bring your park up to standard.
+Natural England conducts ‘mystery shopper’-style visits to accredited country parks.
+If your park does not meet the criteria, Natural England will give you a report and one month to bring your park up to standard.

-After this, if your site no longer meets the criteria then your accredited status will be withdrawn.
+After this, if your site no longer meets the criteria, Natural England will withdraw your accredited status.
 You’ll need to return your certificate and stop using the logo on your marketing.